les-projets-cagnottes/les-projets-cagnottes.github.io/pages/doc/install_core.md

 mvn clean install spring-boot:run
 ```

 When the terminal print something like `Started LPCCoreApplication in 5.15 seconds (JVM running for 5.59)`, it means the core component is successfully installed and running.
+In the logs, you'll get default credentials for admin user.
+Note them in a temporary file.

 The database should be initialized now.
 Open DBeaver and navigate to `lesprojetscagnottes > Schemas > public > Tables`.
 If there are a list of tables, it's OK.